Alpha34587/rnv-log-overview/README.md

-# rnv-log-overview
+# xml log overview
-convert several "log" rnv files into a csv file
+convert several "log" rnv & xmllint files into a csv file

 ##Instruction##
 1. save the output error of rnv into a file or several files (this file must be contains in a folder)